ckeditor/ckeditor4-docs/guides/dev/issues_tracker/README.md

 Before clicking the following link, make sure you have read the instructions above!

-Only registered GitHub users may create issues, if you are not registered, take a minute to [create a GitHub account](https://github.com/join).
+Only registered GitHub users may create issues.
+If you are not registered, take a minute to [create a GitHub account](https://github.com/join).

 This is it.
 Once you log in, you will be ready to [report a CKEditor issue](https://github.com/ckeditor/ckeditor-dev/issues/new).